Iraq Welcomes UN Resolution To End Assistance Mission By 2025

-(MENAFN- IANS) Baghdad, June 1 (IANS) The Iraqi government has welcomed the UN Security Council resolution to end the UN Assistance Mission for Iraq (UNAMI) by the end of 2025.
+(MENAFN- Nam News Network) BAGHDAD, Jun 1 (NNN-NINA) – The Iraqi government welcomed, yesterday, the United Nations (UN) Security Council resolution, to end the UN Assistance Mission for Iraq (UNAMI), by the end of 2025.

-The government spokesman Basim al-Awadi said on Friday in a statement that the Iraqi government welcomes and appreciates the resolution, which was issued unanimously to end the UN mission on December 31, 2025.
+The government spokesman, Basim al-Awadi, said in a statement that, the Iraqi government welcomes and appreciates the resolution, which was issued unanimously, to end the UN mission on Dec 31, 2025.

-According to the statement, the Iraqi government pledged to continue sustainable cooperation and partnership with the UN and its development programmes in Iraq, Xinhua news agency reported.
+According to the statement, the Iraqi government pledged to continue sustainable cooperation and partnership with the UN and its development programmes in Iraq.

-Earlier on Friday, the UN Security Council unanimously decided to extend UNAMI's mandate for a final 19-month period to December 31, 2025, after which the mission will cease all work and operations.
+Earlier in the day, the UN Security Council unanimously decided to extend UNAMI's mandate for a final 19-month period to Dec 31, 2025, after which the mission will cease all work and operations.

 Legal Disclaimer: